hammerheim-game/hammerheim-rules/6-optional-rules.md

 #### 45. Pit Fighter

-This encounter is identical to the Ogre Mercenary encounter before, except the Hired Sword encountered is a Pit Fighter, not an Ogre Mercenary.
+This encounter is identical to the Ogre Mercenary encounter before, except the Hired Sword encountered is a Pit Fighter.
+He has the statline of a Pit King from the Pit Fighter warband and is equipped with a Morningstar, Helmet, and Shield.
+He has the same fee.

 #### 46. Plague of Flies